infernodragon456/infernodragon456/README.md

 - 🏫 **Student / Developer** passionate about full-stack web, game dev & ML
 - 🔭 Currently working at **SACOM** as SWE and a few other projects!
 - 🌱 Learning **3D stuff**, **Golang** and advanced **Computer Graphics** and interested in **Cloud Platforms**
-- 💬 Talk to me about JavaScript, Python, TypeScript, Unity / Godot, or anything tech-related
+- 💬 Talk to me about JavaScript, Python, TypeScript, GameDev, or anything tech-related
 - 📫 Reach me: vighumandy420@gmail.com
 - ⚡ Fun fact: My commit streak once survived final-exam season!